-From its earliest days, the Baltic Sea Philharmonic, beyond music and culture, is our connection to nature and to the landscapes of our region, and nothing shapes our natural environment more than the Baltic Sea itself.
+The ‘Waterworks’ tour is inspired by water and its power to bind every one of us together.
+What unites us in the Baltic Sea Philharmonic, beyond music and culture, is our connection to nature and to the landscapes of our region, and nothing shapes our natural environment more than the Baltic Sea itself.
 With ‘Waterworks’ we celebrate not just the life-giving essence of water, but also the Baltic Sea – that great body of water which sustains our region and joins us to all the other water in the world.

-We return to the Konzerthaus in Berlin, where we play in the Young Euro Classic festival, and to Peenemünde on the Baltic Sea island of Usedom, where our story began back in 2008.
-Our ‘Waterworks’ journey also takes us back 500 years when we visit Martin Luther’s city of Wittenberg in Germany, where we perform an open-air concert as part of celebrations to mark half a millennium since the Reformation.
-And we end our tour with another first – a performance in Hamburg’s new Elbphilharmonie, a fitting final destination with its gleaming wave-topped facade mirroring the movement of water in the harbour it overlooks.
+‘Waterworks’ has already wowed audiences in Hattingen, Germany, and Copenhagen and Aarhus in Denmark in May this year.
+‘Waterworks’ now returns to Germany with four concerts in August.
+First we’re in Berlin on 25 August, to perform at the Konzerthaus as part of the Young Euro Classic festival.
+Then we revisit Peenemünde on the Baltic Sea island of Usedom, where the story of the Baltic Sea Philharmonic began nearly ten years ago.
+Our ‘Waterworks’ journey next takes us back 500 years when we travel to Martin Luther’s city of Wittenberg, where we perform an open-air concert as part of celebrations to mark half a millennium since the Reformation.
+And we end the tour on 29 August with our debut performance in Hamburg’s spectacular new Elbphilharmonie, a fitting final destination with its gleaming wave-topped facade mirroring the movement of water in the harbour it overlooks.